Skip to Main Content

 An international collaboration of hundreds of scientists – led in part by the Forest Advanced Computing and Artificial Intelligence(FACAI) Laboratory in Purdue’s Department of Forestry and Natural Resources – has developed the world’s first global map of tree symbioses.
 The map is key to understanding how forests are changing and the role climate plays in these shifts.

 The findings, reported today in the journal Nature, come from the Global Forest Biodiversity Initiative (GFBI), a consortium of forest scientists and practitioners of which the FACAI Lab is a key hub and global center.
-Jingjing Liang, a Purdue University assistant professor of quantitative forest ecology, is co-supervisor of the FACAI Lab, coordinator and co-founder of the GFBI and co-lead author of the paper.
-Mo Zhou, a Purdue assistant professor of forest economics and management, is a senior author of the paper, co-supervisor of the FACAI lab and lead economist of the GFBI.
+Jingjing Liang, a Purdue University assistant professor of quantitative forest ecology, is co-supervisor of the FACAI Lab, coordinator and co-founder of the GFBI, and co-lead author of the paper.
+Mo Zhou, a Purdue assistant professor of forest economics and management, is a senior author of the paper, co-supervisor of the FACAI lab, and lead economist of the GFBI.

-Purdue’s FACAI lab employs artificial intelligence and machine learning to study global, regional and local forest resource management and biodiversity conservation.
+Purdue’s FACAI lab employs artificial intelligence and machine learning to study global, regional, and local forest resource management and biodiversity conservation.
 For this research, FACAI compiled species abundance data from 55 million tree records in 1.2 million forest sample plots spanning 110 countries.
 The organization of the data was integral to developing the global map.

-“The map and underlying global forest inventory database will serve as the foundation for research on the environmental impacts of forest changes, biological conservation and forest management,” Liang said.
+“The map and underlying global forest inventory database will serve as the foundation for research on the environmental impacts of forest changes, biological conservation, and forest management,” Liang said.

 The map identifies the types of mycorrhizal fungi associated with trees in a particular forest.
-These fungi attach to tree roots, extending a tree’s ability to reach water and nutrients while the tree provides carbon necessary for the fungi’s survival.
-The two most common types of mycorrhizae are arbuscular, which grow inside the tissues of tree roots and are associated with tree species such as maple, ash and yellow poplar, and ectomycorrhizal, which live on the outside of roots and are associated with tree species such as pine, oak, hickory and beech.
+These fungi attach to tree roots, extending a tree’s ability to reach water and nutrients while the tree provides the carbon necessary for the fungi’s survival.
+The two most common types of mycorrhizae are arbuscular, which grow inside the tissues of tree roots and are associated with tree species such as maple, ash, and yellow poplar, and ectomycorrhizal, which live on the outside of roots and are associated with tree species such as pine, oak, hickory, and beech.

 “Managing forests for climate change mitigation and sustainable development, therefore, should go well beyond managing only trees,” Zhou said.